 Signs of Car or Motion Sickness in Dogs

 First it is important to understand that signs of motion or car sickness.
-If your dogs is showing some of the following signs then signs are good that your doggie has motion issues!
+If your dog is showing some of the following signs then signs are good that your doggie has motion sickness issues!

 - Dry Heaving

 - Excessive Panting

 Dramamine is an antihistamine that helps limit symptoms of motion sickness.
 The active ingredient is dimenhydrinate which helps prevent nausea, vomiting and dizziness caused by motion sickness.

 Dramamine is available over the counter in most supermarkets and pharmacies – as well as online.

 What Are Side Effects of Dramamine For A Dog